puzrin/dispenser/doc/assembly.md

 - Use double side foam tape.
 Stick to LCD first, then cut borders, then stick to PCB
 - Fit heat shrink tube over that.
-You need 40-42mm of 18mm-wide tube.
-Center it over LCD, then shrink back side, then front side.
+You need 40mm of 23mm-wide tube.
+Center it over LCD, then shrink sides, front and back.

 ![](images/dispenser_lcd_mount.jpg)

-Don't worry about small air bubbles between heat shrink tube and screen surface, those will not affect image quality anyhow.
+Don't worry about small air bubbles at screen surface, those will not affect image quality anyhow.
 It's possible to use special UV-activated glue for displays to avoid air gaps.
 But that does not worth efforts been spent.

 Assembled PCB with power on: